julzaza/wildwitchherbs/_posts/2025-07-03-witch-garden.md

 **Use:** Spiritual purity, protection, healing
 **Folklore:** Considered the earthly embodiment of Lakshmi.

 Almost every traditional Hindu home grows it in a central altar pot.
-Watered daily while chanting mantras — not for decoration, but for divine connection.
+Watered daily while chanting mantras for divine connection, not just decoration.

 ---